defactor-com/documentation/docs/smart-contracts/ERC20CollateralPool/introduction.md

   - Collateral Pool
 ---

-The `ERC20CollateralPool` smart contract, designed for EVM based blockchains, manages a pools of collateralized loans using ERC20 standard token.
+The `ERC20CollateralPool` smart contract, designed for EVM based blockchains, manages pools of collateralized loans using `ERC20` standard token.
 It facilitates lending, borrowing, and reward distribution in a decentralized finance (DeFi) ecosystem.

 ## Pool

-The pool is a structure that keeps track of lenders, borrowers, and total balance for USDC and collateral tokens, which are essential for the proper functioning of the flow.
+The pool is a structure that keeps track of lenders, borrowers, and total balance for USDC and collateral tokens.

-This pool has some important characteristics:
+Some important characteristics:

 - It has an end time, referred to in this document as the `active period time of the pool`.
-Once this period concludes, neither lending nor borrowing will be allowed.
+Once this period concludes, neither lending nor borrowing are allowed.
 - The pool has a variable reward rate that depends on the volume of lending and borrowing transactions during its active period.
-- This pool is primarily designed to support USDC tokens for lending and borrowing, but it can accommodate any other contract that adheres to the ERC20 token standard with a `token precision of 6`.
-It also supports any other ERC20 token as collateral, regardless of precision.
+- This pool is primarily designed to support USDC tokens for lending and borrowing, but it can accommodate any other contract that adheres to the `ERC20` token standard with a `token precision of 6`.
+It also supports `ERC20` tokens as collateral, regardless of precision.
-- The pool has a collateral token factor, which is used to calculate the amount of collateral token a borrower will need to provide to borrow from the pool.
+- The pool has a `collateral token percentage` that is used to calculate the amount of collateral token a borrower will need to provide to borrow from the pool.
 - A pool can only have one type of collateral token.

 ## Roles